 For vegan people staying away from dairy means, saying no to cheesecakes, which can be very difficult.
 Cheesecakes have always been my favorite, but having switched to vegan diet, I have found it very difficult to curb my cheesecakes cravings initially.
-But, after a few tried and tested recipes, I now got a nice recipe from minimalistbaker about how to cook vegan cheese cake and that too with just 7 ingredients.
+But, after a few tried and tested recipes, I now have a good idea about how to cook vegan cheesecakes and that too with just 7 ingredients.

 The next step is about the five ingredient filling, which includes coconut milk, soaked cashews, coconut oil, lemon juice, and agave nectar.
 All of these ingredients are so tasty and delicious that you would want to drink it as soon as possible.
 The best part of this recipe is that you can pick your own favorite flavor.
 The cheesecakes are plain as usual, but to give it a nice twist three different flavors have been included; blueberry, bourbon caramel and peanut butter.
 Choose your favorite flavor and enjoy the delicious vegan cheesecake.